nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 Then you need to install [nuxeo-arender-connector](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-arender-connector) marketplace package.

-This will install ARender integration inside Nuxeo and ARender previewer inside the Nuxeo's Tomcat.
+It installs ARender integration inside Nuxeo and ARender previewer inside the Nuxeo's Tomcat.

-If your ARender rendition server doesn't run on same host than Nuxeo's Tomcat, you can change the ARender rendition url by setting `arender.server.rendition.hosts` in your nuxeo.conf (default value is `http://localhost:1990`).
+If your ARender rendition server doesn't run on same host than Nuxeo's Tomcat, you can change the ARender rendition URL by setting `arender.server.rendition.hosts` in your `nuxeo.conf` (default value is `http://localhost:1990`).

-### Docker installation - Production
+### Docker Installation - Production

-For production, we recommend to deploy each ARender pieces as a Docker container.
+For production, we recommend to deploy each ARender piece as a Docker container.

 You can deploy several ARender renditions.
-Their url needs to be given to ARender previewer.
-ARender previewer is responsible of renditions load.
-ARender renditions don't need to communicate between each others.
+Their URL needs to be given to ARender previewer.
+ARender previewer is responsible for renditions load.
+ARender renditions don't need to communicate with each other.

-Then you can deploy an ARender previewer and give it rendition urls as the environment variable `renditionHostEnv`.
+Then you can deploy an ARender previewer and give it rendition URLs as the environment variable `renditionHostEnv`.

 {{#> callout type='info' heading='ARender previewer behavior'}}
 ARender previewer owns in its cache a session corresponding to the t-uple user, document and blob.